 - Spells during which oxygen levels drop: lips and skin will become bluer, and the child will become fussy or irritable and then sleepy or unresponsive

-Diagnosis of TOF may require some or all of these tests:
+Diagnosis of tetralogy of Fallot may require some or all of these tests:

 - Pulse oximetry: a painless way to monitor the oxygen content of the blood

-- Electrocardiogram (ECG): a record of the electrical activity of the heart
+- Electrocardiogram (ECG): a record of the electrical activity in the heart

-- Echocardiogram (also called "echo" or ultrasound): sound waves create an image of the heart
+- Echocardiogram (also called "echo" or ultrasound): sound waves create an image of the internal structure of the heart

 - Chest X-ray

-- Cardiac catheterization : a thin tube (catheter) is inserted into the heart through a large vein in the leg, and guided to the heart to “see” internal structures and potentially treat any narrowing or blockages
+- Cardiac catheterization: a thin tube (catheter) is inserted into the heart through a large vein in the leg, and guided to the heart to “see” internal structures and potentially treat any narrowing or blockages

-A number of children with TOF also have genetic syndromes such as DiGeorge syndrome, Trisomy 21 (Down syndrome), Alagille syndrome or 22q11 deletion syndrome.
+A number of children with TOF also have genetic syndromes such as DiGeorge syndrome, Trisomy 21 (Down syndrome), Alagille syndrome or chromosome 22q11.2 deletion syndrome.
 Genetic testing (a blood test) may be part of an evaluation.

 Surgery is required to repair tetralogy of Fallot.
 At Children’s Hospital of Philadelphia (CHOP) we typically perform open-heart surgery in the first few months of life to patch the hole (ventricle septal defect) in the heart and widen the pulmonary valve or artery.

-After surgery, your child will initially recover in the Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU), where he will receive round-the-clock attention from a team of dedicated cardiac critical care medicine specialists and specialty trained nurses and support staff.
-As your child’s condition improves, they will be transferred to the Cardiac Care Unit as she improves.
+After surgery, your child will initially recover in the Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU), where they will receive around-the-clock attention from a team of dedicated cardiac critical care medicine specialists and specialty trained nurses and support staff.
+As your child’s condition improves, they will be transferred to the Cardiac Care Unit and then discharged home.

-Because of enormous strides in medicine and technology, today most children born with heart conditions like tetralogy of Fallot go on to lead healthy, productive lives as adults.
+Today, because of enormous strides in medicine and technology, most children with heart conditions such as tetralogy of Fallot go on to lead healthy, productive lives as adults.
 Some children with TOF will experience heart problems later in life, including a leaky heart valve and/or irregular heartbeat (arrhythmia).
 Medication or repeat surgery by be needed.

 Through age 18

 Children who have had surgical repair of tetralogy of Fallot, will require lifelong care by a cardiologist.
-At CHOP, our pediatric cardiologists follow patients until they are young adults, coordinating care with the primary care physician.
-Patients will need to carefully follow their doctors' advice, including staying on any medications prescribed and, in some cases, limiting exercise.
+At CHOP, our pediatric cardiologists follow patients until they are young adults, coordinating care with the child’s primary care physician.
+Patients will need to carefully follow their doctors' advice, including continuing any prescribed medications and, in some cases, limiting exercise.